-All staff undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and Child Protection training within the first term of their employment/placement.
-This training is refreshed every 3 years; to enable them to understand and fulfill their safeguarding responsibilities effectively.
+All staff undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and Child Protection training within the 3 months of their employment/placement.
+This training is refreshed every 3 years; to enable them to understand and fulfil their safeguarding responsibilities effectively.

-All staff receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.
+All staff receive safeguarding and child protection updates (for example, via email, e-bulletins, and staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.

-The Designated Lead and any Deputy attend (CESCP) multi agency Safeguarding and Child Protection training on an annual basis.
+The Designated Lead and any Deputy attend Designated Safeguarding Lead Training to carry out the duties of the role and attend (CESCP) multi agency Safeguarding and Child Protection training.

-The Designated Safeguarding Lead, and/or Deputy attend the Designated Safeguarding Leads Meetings held each term coordinated by the SCiES Team, therefore enabling them to remain up to date with Safeguarding practices and be aware of any emerging concerns/themes within Cheshire East.
-Due to the current COVID-19 Pandemic, the Early Start and SCIES Team are reviewing ways in which their training can be delivered in a different way and arrangements will be shared in due course.
+The Designated Safeguarding Lead, and/or Deputy attend the Designated Safeguarding Leads Meetings held each term coordinated by the Early Years Team, therefore enabling them to remain up to date with Safeguarding practices and be aware of any emerging concerns/themes within Cheshire East.

-The setting acknowledges serious case review findings and shares lessons learned with all staff to ensure no child falls through the gaps.
+The setting acknowledges Child Safeguarding Practice Review findings and shares lessons learned with all staff to ensure no child falls through the gaps.

-13.0 Cared for children (Looked after children)
+13.0 Cared for children (Looked after children) and previously cared for children

-In Apples & Pears we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we are aware that children often become cared for as a result of abuse and/or neglect.
+At Apples & Pears we ensure that staff have the skills, knowledge and understanding necessary to keep Cared for Children safe as we are aware that children often become cared for as a result of abuse and/or neglect.
 We have identified a designated lead for our Cared for Children; this person works closely with the Virtual school.